 Having good organisational skills has been imperative to my success and my ability to learn new sectors in shipping and maritime.
 Notoriously, recruitment consultants just want the financial gains and can slack when it comes to organisation.
 However, being organised throughout the recruitment process will lead to achieving more consistent success.

 Having transferable skills is also crucial.
 For example, knowing how to conduct the perfect candidate call, preparing candidates for interviews, taking detailed job orders, and tracking everyone through the recruitment process are basic skills that you will use throughout your recruitment career.
 If you can get this right, you will set yourself up for success.

-You have been had an impressive career, receiving several promotions, with your latest being a promotion to Team Leader – what do you attribute to your success?
+You have been had an impressive career, receiving several promotions, with your latest being a promotion to Manager – what do you attribute to your success?